renegoretzka/sq-owls-team-1/README.md

 # Architecture description ⚙️
 ### Log in :desktop_computer:

  The `Amazon Cognito` was used to implement authentication, for authorization `Amazon AppSync.
-All the users and their encrypted passwords are stored in the  database
+All the users and their encrypted passwords are stored in the  database.

 ### Design :rice_scene:

 Firstly we have created the sketch of our design for mobile view and extended it to the web app after.
 The goal was to try to keep mobile app and web app designs consistent.
-We inspired from different design ideas and came up with the sketch
+We inspired from different design ideas and came up with the sketch.

 <img width="1387" alt="Screen Shot 2021-09-24 at 12 35 22" src="https://user-images.githubusercontent.com/57729718/134661200-7a50fc78-4c1e-48ea-a1bc-e315c722a004.png">